Ltuppince/AzureNetworkDiagram/README.md

 Create the `elk_playbook.yml` file.
 Copy the playbook to the `/etc/ansible/roles` directory.
 This is the directory that will contain the ansible playbooks.

-Run the playbook, and navigate to `http://52.160.91.182:5601/app/kibana` to check that the installation worked as expected.
+Run the playbook, and navigate to `kibana` to check that the installation worked as expected.

 Steps for Filebeat Installation:
 Install Filebeat.